English Tenses Made Simple

 1. present simple 2. past simple 3. present progressive/present continuous 4. past progressive/past continuous 5. present perfect simple 6. past perfect simple 7. present perfect progressive/present perfect continuous 8. past perfect progressive/ past perfect continuous 9. future simple 10. conditional simple 11. future progressive/future continuous 12. conditional progressive/conditional continuous 13. future perfect simple 14. conditional perfect simple 15. future perfect progressive/future perfect continuous 16. conditional perfect progressive/ conditional perfect continuous

 As you can see these terms are quite complex.
 If you are not familiar with these terms, don’t worry.
-On this site we refer to the parts: present form, past form; and use the words that make up the other parts: be -ing, have -en, will and would.

 Native speakers don’t know the linguistic terminology.
 What they do know is what each of these sentences means.

-This is too much to remember
+It is too much to remember

 You often don’t have time to recall and accurately apply all of this when using English in real life.